Mar Vista Animal Medical Center

 WHY DOES THE PET GET SO ITCHY?

 The pet causes the hot spot by self-chewing and licking.
 What causes the pet to self-chew and lick is another story.
 The pet may have an allergy, may have come in contact with an irritating substance, may have irritation from a grooming clipper, or may have some pain in the area from the underlying tissues.
+In many cases, the pet simply has fleas and is allergic to their bites.
 Anything that makes the dog itch will make the dog lick and chew and if the licking and chewing is obsessive enough, a hot spot will soon follow.

 FIRST AID